inasafe/inasafe-doc/docs/source/training/intermediate/osm/301-advanced-editing.rst

 ------------

-In the first unit we learned that there are three types of objects that can be drawn in OSM - points (nodes), lines (ways), and polygons.
+In the first unit we learned that there are three types of objects that can be drawn in OSM - points (nodes), lines (ways) and polygons.
 Lines contain numerous points, and the line itself carries the attributes that define what it represents.
 Polygons are the same as lines, except that the the line must finish where it begins in order to form a shape.

 In fact, there is one other type of object in OSM, and these are called relations.
-In the same way that a line consists of other points, a relation contains a group of other objects, be they points, lines, or polygons.
+In the same way that a line consists of other points, a relation contains a group of other objects, be they points, lines or polygons.
 If you are looking to obtain advanced editing skills, then understanding and knowing how to properly edit relations is important.